Ngatz/C2C-CTF-2026/README.md

 - ❌ Must not be used for illegal or unauthorized activities

 Any misuse is the sole responsibility of the user.

 ---

+## 🤖 AI Usage Disclaimer

+This repository contains content that was partially drafted and refined with the assistance of artificial intelligence (AI)–based tools.

+AI was used to support the flag discovery process, including:
+- Coding assistance
+- Technical analysis
+- Summarization
+- Structuring and refining technical documentation

+All generated content, scripts, and analyses have been reviewed, validated, and verified by a human author to ensure accuracy, correctness, and alignment with the challenge context.

+---